aalaei/spring-boot-service-task/README.md

 3. Configure MongoDB and Redis connection details in `application.properties` or [`application.yml`](./src/main/resources/application.yml).

 ### Running the Application
 This guide explains how to run the Java Spring Boot application in two ways: using Docker and locally.
+You may want to restore dump files into redis and mongo by running `./backup_restore.sh restore`, but it is not necessary.

 #### Docker Compose
 To run the application along with MongoDB and Redis using Docker Compose, execute the following command: